About Judith Irven

 I am a life-long gardener, garden writer and landscape designer.
 I live with photographer husband, Dick Conrad, in Goshen, Vermont (on the western slopes of the Green Mountains) in an old farmhouse surrounded by our extensive gardens.

-I grew up in rural England, before relocating to study physics at London University for six years.
-I then immigrated to New Jersey and for the next twenty years worked as a telecommunications systems engineer.
+I grew up in rural England, before relocating to study physics at London University’s Imperial College.
+After acquiring my B.Sc and M.Phil degrees, I then immigrated to New Jersey and for the next twenty years worked for Bell Labs and later for Bellcore as a telecommunications systems engineer.

-In 1994 my life’s trajectory changed.
+Then in 1994 my life’s trajectory changed!
 Dick and I moved to Goshen and I went ‘back to school’ to study landscape design at Vermont Technical College.

 Since then I have been a landscape design consultant with my own business, Outdoor Spaces Landscape Designs, helping my many clients plan and develop their individual properties, both small and large.

-I give talks to organizations around the state, and for the past decade I have been a guest lecturer for the Vermont Master Gardener course, teaching ‘Sustainable Home Landscaping’.
+I give talks to organizations around the state, and for the past seventeen years I have been teaching ‘Sustainable Home Landscaping’ as part of the UVM Extension’s Master Gardener course.

-I write a monthly column in the Vermont Country Sampler newspaper and I have been published in Horticulture magazine.
+I also write a regular gardening column for the Addison Independent and the Vermont Country Sampler newspapers, and I have also had articles published in Horticulture magazine.

 My love affair with gardens was kindled at an early age, as I roamed through the grand public gardens in Britain, and dreamed of a scaled-down but still impossibly-elegant garden of my own.